 49ers seek payoff in draft from Buckner trade

-49ers Draft Preview FootballFILE - In this Feb.
+49ers seek payoff in draft from Buckner tradeFILE - In this Feb.
 2, 2020, file photo, San Francisco 49ers general manager John Lynch watches his team warm up for NFL football's Super Bowl 54 against the Kansas City Chiefs in Miami.
 "You never stay the same," Lynch said at the scouting combine.
 "You're either getting better or getting worse.
 We're into getting better.
 It becomes trickier with less draft equity and things of that nature, but we've got a lot of good players that are part of us moving forward as well."
 (AP Photo/David J. Phillip, File)

 The San Francisco 49ers took a step back at the start of the new league year when they traded away defensive anchor DeForest Buckner to Indianapolis.